 - Results and timeline

 Don’t ignore the positive influence of testimonials.
-Examples of how your solution applies to real-life scenarios can be the most powerful persuasion for new clients.
+Examples of how your solution applies to real-life scenarios can add much-needed social proof to persuade new clients.

 11. Presentation Is Important